WANdisco/wandisco-documentation-ldm/docs/command-reference.md

                 Kerberos keytab to use when authenticating the provided kerberos principal [Optional, default = <none>]

+        --source
-        --source        Add this filesystem as the source for migrations [Optional, default = false]
+                Add this filesystem as the source for migrations [Optional, default = false]

+        --scan-only
+                [Optional, default = false]

         --properties-files  list